slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 You will either pivot or get pivoted.

 Avoid the trap of following one set career path, focus on being useful.
-If your job doesn’t require originality, next decade you may not have it and you'll need to pivot.
+If your job doesn’t require originality, next decade you may not have it and you’ll need to pivot.

 My passionate interests have changed many times since I graduated college.
 You are a learning machine.
 Not an occupation.